Don't mock them til you try them

 Another innovation is the use of removable battery modules.
 There’s one for the left and one for the right ear included here.
 So if you don’t mind swapping ears, you could tease 16 hours total from two fully-charged batteries.
 Putting the weight of the battery behind the ear is another way in which the Aminy UFO tries to improve comfort.

 The final piece of the puzzle is call quality, which again is a surprisingly common bit of praise customers have for it.
 If you don’t want to spend a lot of money on a Bluetooth headset but might have to wear one for long stretches, the UFO could be a good choice for you.

 It can also maintain its charge for up to 6 months, so if you aren’t actively using it and just throw it in a storage compartment, it will be ready to go the day you suddenly need it.
-Talk time is rated at seven hours, which is average, but sound and microphone clarity are reportedly a step above your average cheap headset.
+Talk time is rated at seven hours, which is average, but sound and microphone clarity is reportedly a step above your average cheap headset.

-The bottom line is that this premium bluetooth headset for iPhone will look great in any car, sounds good with just about any content and won’t make you look like a nerd while wearing it.
+The bottom line is that this premium Bluetooth headset for iPhone will look great in any car, sounds good with just about any content, and won’t make you look like a nerd while wearing it.

 At first, the inclusion of a stereo headset such as the Titanium may seem like a bit of cheating.
 However, it ticks the same boxes that a Bluetooth headset should.
 The most important being that you can wear it without cutting yourself off from the world around you.

 You see, these are bone-conducting headphones.
 They don’t go in or on your ears at all.
 Instead, they send sound directly to your middle ear through the bones of your skull.
 This lets sound from the outside world enter your ears as normal.